 Interim Hearings

-Interim Hearings must not be longer than 2 hours, unless the Court directs otherwise, and cross-examination will be allowed only in exceptional circumstances.
+Interim Hearings must not be longer than 2 hours.
+This is now unless the Federal Circuit Court and Family Court of Australia directs otherwise.
+Cross-examination will also only be allowed in exceptional circumstances.

 Compulsory Settlement Offers